 Be aware that rain or melting snow can turn the dirt roads to the trailhead into a complete mud pit, making them impassable even with 4WD.
 Additionally, the canyon is prone to flash floods so do not attempt this hike if the weather forecast calls for rain or snow.

-How to see the light beams?
+How can I see the light beams?

 You may have seen photos of beams of light shining through the arches of Golden Cathedral onto the pool of teal water below.
 To catch these elusive light beams, you have to visit the Golden Cathedral at just the right time.